 - Prepare the Sangria the night before the party.
 Cut the rinds off of the oranges and lemon in large chunks.
 Place the wine, coconut sugar, orange juice and rind pieces, lemon juice and rind pieces, peaches, and cinnamon stick in a large pitcher.
 Place in the refrigerator overnight.

 - Prepare the polenta the night before.
 In a large saucepan, add the cashew milk and veggie broth and bring to a simmer over medium.
 Slowly pour the cornmeal into the liquid whisking constantly as to avoid lumping.
 Bring heat to low and continue to stir for 10-15 minutes as the mixture thickens.
-Stir in the garlic powder, onion powder, frozen (or grilled) corn, sea salt and pepper to taste.
-Stir until well-combined and add in the basil and thyme at the last minute.
-Pour mixture into a shallow baking dish (8x8 works well) and refrigerate.
+Stir in the garlic powder, onion powder, frozen (or grilled) corn, sea salt, and pepper to taste.
+Stir until well combined and add in the basil and thyme at the last minute.
+Pour mixture into a shallow baking dish (8×8 works well) and refrigerate.
 When cooled, use a round device (large cups work) to cut out large polenta rounds.

 - When ready to grill, remove the marinated peaches from the sangria and place each one flesh-side down on a hot grill.
 Lightly oil the polenta rounds and place them on the hot grill.
 Cover (if a smokiness if desired) and cook for 5-10 minutes until a nice charred grill marks form on the peach.
 Remove the peaches from the grill.
 Turn the polenta over and cook another 10 minutes with the cover on.

 4. To plate, place polenta round on the plate and top with a grilled peach.
-To garnish, add a dollop of my favorite Cashew Garlic Aioli (optional) and drizzle with raw honey.
+To garnish, add a dollop of Aioli (optional) and drizzle with raw honey.
 Garnish with remaining herbs, salad greens, and red onion if you prefer.

-Today's recipe was created just for us by Team Betty Rocker Resident Nutritionist, Julie Magnussen who is a Nutritional Chef and certified Health Coach.
+Today’s recipe was created just for us by Guest Nutritionist, Julie Magnussen who is a Nutritional Chef and certified Health Coach.

 We share the same philosophies about balanced eating, and she adds such a depth of knowledge to our platform.
 I am simply delighted to be able to bring you exclusive content and unique recipes she is creating just for us!